botekastel/boteOSCprojectsVRChat/README.md

 # boteOSCprojects
-just archiving stuff i work on encase it helps someone else
+just archiving osc stuff i work on for use in vrchat

+im not a programmer so im sure someone could do these better